-The recent legalization of marijuana in Colorado and Washington brings vindication to resident pot smokers, but marijuana use won’t do you any favors if you’re trying to obtain a government or military security clearance.
+While it is true that recent legalization of marijuana in Colorado and Washington has brought much-sought-after vindication to local pot smokers, smoking or otherwise ingesting marijuana won’t do you any favors when trying to obtain a government or military security clearance.

-For those who are curious about the ramifications of legal marijuana use on the likelihood of gaining security clearance approval, we present you with Guideline H: Drug Involvement.
+So that you are kept in the loop regarding the ramifications of legal marijuana use and your chances of gaining security clearance approval, you need to read Guideline H: Drug Involvement.

-In security clearance cases, federal law trumps all, says renowned security clearance attorney John Griffith.
-Although some states are reevaluating their stance on marijuana use, adjudicators are going to abide by federal law, which states marijuana is illegal.
+Some states are currently reevaluating their stance on marijuana use, however, adjudicators are going to abide by federal law, which states that marijuana is illegal.

-Griffith recently had a case where his client admitted to having used marijuana while on a trip to Amsterdam.
+Griffith recently represented a client who had admitted to having used marijuana while on a trip to Amsterdam.

 “He thought that because it was legal in Amsterdam to smoke marijuana that he was OK to do it,” Griffith says.
 “Unfortunately, the administrative judge found that the drug use displayed poor judgment and he lost his clearance.
 It will be interesting to see how the evolution of marijuana laws influence the national security arena.”

-For now, Griffith encourages residents of Colorado and Washington attempting to obtain a security clearance to stay away from even small, legal amounts of marijuana.
-When petitioning for clearance, applicants must be forthright about their experiences with legal marijuana.
+For now, Griffith encourages residents of Colorado and Washington trying to obtain a security clearance to stay away from even small, legal amounts of marijuana.
+This includes all forms of marijuana, whether in the smokable form or in the form of candies, gummies, and other foods.
+When petitioning for clearance, you should be forthcoming with all your experiences with marijuana, legal and illegal.

 “When filling out the standard form questionnaire for national security positions, you’ll have to disclose if you, by federal government standards, illegally used a controlled substance in the last seven years,” Griffith says.
 “If you have, it’s going to reflect poorly on your eligibility.
 You will have an opportunity to explain your circumstance, however.”